DeepanshuSarawagi/AWS/10-VPC/Route53.md

   that reduce latency and can be managed via the console or API.
 - Alias Records: Acts like a CNAME record allowing you to route your traffic to other AWS resources such as ELBs, VPC interface endpoints etc.
+- Get support for DNSSEC.
+  - A protocol for securing DNS traffic and verifies Data DNS integrity and origin.
+  - Protects against MITM attacks.
+  - Route53 supports both DNSSEC for Domain Registration and DNSSEC signing.
+  - Works only with public hosted zone.
+-

 ## Hosted Zones:
   - Hosted Zones is a container that holds information about how you route traffic